Pregnancy mask – darker coloring on the skin during and after pregnancy

 I’m not pregnant but I still have what looks like pregnancy mask…why is this?

 You’re not alone.
-Hormones in birth control pills cause many Mission Viejo and Orange County women to contend with melasma.
+Hormones in birth control pills cause many Orange County women to contend with melasma.
 Your doctor may change your prescription if this is a problem.
 A dermatologist can tell you which birth control pills are least likely to cause hyperpigmentation, but the final choice is between you and your primary physician.